It's a big day, after almost 2 years of work by the whole community, Gladys Assistant 4 is available, for free download as usual!

-So it's a very modest goal, but it is intended.
+So it's a very modest goal, as it is intended to be.

 I'd rather have 1,000 passionate users who love Gladys, use it every day, participate in the online community, rather than 10,000 users who just enjoy the product and nothing more.

-I think before scaling up, I prefer to focus on creating that hard core of passionate users who are the strength of this project.
-Once we have 1,000 fully satisfied users, we can tackle a next goal.
+I think before scaling up, I prefer to focus on creating that core of passionate users who is the strength of this project.
+Once we have 1,000 fully satisfied users, we can tackle the next goal.

 I will post the progress of this goal on social networks and will surely do a review article in a few months 🙂

 Once again, thank you all for your help and feedback!